danilocurvelo/imd0030-20242/lessons/isomorphism.md

 For each of the 6 permutations in a, b, c, we can insert the fourth element d before, in-between, or after each element.
 For example, if we consider the permutation `{a, b, c}`, we can insert d in 4 different places: `{d, a, b, c}`, `{a, d, b, c}`, `{a, b, d, c}`, and `{a, b, c, d}`.
 Ultimately, we take the 6 permutations we had for 3 elements and multiply by 4 to get 24 total permutations for 4 elements.
 More generally, the number of permutations can be described using the factorial function: 4! = 4 ∙ 3 ∙ 2 ∙ 1.
 </details>

-If N elements have N! factorial potential permutations, and each potential permutation is a leaf in a balanced sorting decision tree, then the optimal comparison sorting algorithm in the worst case needs about log<sub>2</sub> N! comparisons to determine the correct sorting of the elements.
-[Stirling's approximation](https://en.wikipedia.org/wiki/Stirling%27s_approximation) can be used to show that log<sub>2</sub> N! ∈ Θ(N log N).
+If _N_ elements have _N_! factorial potential permutations, and each potential permutation is a leaf in a balanced sorting decision tree, then the optimal comparison sorting algorithm in the worst case needs about log<sub>2</sub> _N_! comparisons to determine the correct sorting of the elements.
+[Stirling's approximation](https://en.wikipedia.org/wiki/Stirling%27s_approximation) can be used to show that log<sub>2</sub> _N_! ∈ Θ(_N_ log _N_).

-In other words, the optimal comparison sorting algorithm requires Θ(N log N) comparisons in the worst case.
+In other words, the optimal comparison sorting algorithm requires Θ(_N_ log _N_) comparisons in the worst case.
 It's not possible to design a comparison sorting algorithm that takes linear time in the worst case.

 ### Counting sorts and enumeration